User’s Case: How Can I Sync OneDrive to Dropbox?

 Step 3.
 On the Dropbox page, click the "Upload files" button, select the file you just downloaded to your local end, and perform the upload process to complete the whole task.

 Both methods can achieve file sync between the two cloud storages, but the latter is more time-consuming than the former when users want to migrate a lot of files, and, likely, some files are not fully backed up.
 To ensure the integrity of your data and save your time, you can choose the former-MultCloud.
 Of course, you can also choose the latter after considering your own needs.

 Know More About MultCloud

 With the above content, you can sync OneDrive with Dropbox effortlessly.
-It is worthy to say that, in addition to the main function of “Cloud Sync”, MultCloud also supports two useful functions: “Cloud Transfer” and “Cloud Explorer”.
+It is worthy to say that, in addition to the main function of “Cloud Sync”, MultCloud also supports two useful functions: “Cloud Transfer” and explorer-type fuction.

 “Cloud Transfer” can meet the needs of large amounts of data migration.
 If you choose to transfer your documents, photos, and videos in Dropbox to Onedrive, then this function can assist you to transfer Dropbox to Onedrive.

-"Cloud Explorer" allows you to manage multiple cloud drives at the same time, share files, and upload files remotely, and more.
-For example, if you want to manage multiple OneDrive accounts on Windows 10, you can take full advantage of this feature.
+Explorer-type fuction allows you to manage multiple cloud drives at the same time, share files, and upload files remotely, and more.
+For example, if you want to manage multiple cloud storage accounts on computer, you can take full advantage of this feature.

-Of course, you can also add multiple cloud drives for multi-cloud file management, because MultCloud supports, except the above cloud drives, more than 30 mainstream cloud drives, including MEGA, Flickr, Google Drive, G Suite, Box, Amazon S3, OneDrive for Business, etc. It will allow you to experience the thrill of real-time control of files and data.
+Of course, you can also add multiple cloud drives for multi-cloud file management, because MultCloud supports, except the above cloud drives, more than 30 mainstream cloud drives, including MEGA, Flickr, Google Drive, Google Workspace, Box, Amazon S3, OneDrive for Business, etc. It will allow you to experience the thrill of real-time control of files and data.